htc24/handouts/README.md

 GitHub repository from these files may be given during the course.
 The same instructions are also summarized in [CONTRIBUTING.md].

+My work at the SESYNC summer institute for SES.

 ## Collaborators